 Irish Soda Bread is a traditional quick bread that has been around for many years.
-The first soda bread recipe publicized in the US was in the late 1700's in a book titled The First American Cookbook: A Facsimile of "American Cookery," 1796, written by Amelia Simmons.
-This bread was initially made with the use of dairy derived buttermilk, however, making this plant-based version is just as easy and delicious!
+The first soda bread recipe publicized in the US was in the late 1700s in a book titled The First American Cookbook: A Facsimile of "American Cookery," 1796, written by Amelia Simmons.
+This bread was initially made using dairy-derived buttermilk; however, making this plant-based version is just as easy and delicious!

 Preheat the oven to 375°

 Line a round cake or loaf pan with lightly oiled parchment paper.

 3 vegan eggs: (3 tablespoons ground flaxseed OR 4 1/2 teaspoons Ener-G Egg Replacer + 6 tablespoons warm water

 4 tablespoons (1/2 stick) cold vegan butter